Szaki/JSON2YAML/README.md

     -r, --recursive  Look for files in subdirectories.
     -s, --sort       Sort the key-value pairs during conversion.
     -d, --delete     Delete file(s) after conversion.
-    PATH             Path to a JSON file or directory containing JSON files.

 The program uses PyYAML with LibYAML bindings.
 In order to use it, you have to install LibYAML and its bindings for PyYAML.